Symphony: Symmetry-Equivariant Point-Centered Spherical Harmonics for 3D Molecule Generation: Methods

 G-SchNet uses the SchNet framework \citep{schnet} to perform message-passing with rotationally invariant features and compute node embeddings.
 A focus node is then selected as the center of a 3D grid.
 All of the atoms in the current fragment then vote on where to place the next atom within this grid by specifying a radial distance to the next atom.
 Because of the use of only rotationally invariant features, at least three atoms are needed to be present in the current fragment to specify the exact position of the next atom without any degeneracy due to symmetry; this procedure is called \emph{triangulation}.
 This requires several additional tokens to break symmetry.
 Similarly, G-SphereNet learns a normalizing flow to perform a triangulation procedure once there are atleast $3$ atoms in $\gS^{n}$.

-We wish to highlight two observations that guided the development of Symphony: \begin{itemize} \item Rotationally invariant features centered at a single point cannot capture the orientations of geometrical motifs \citep{incompleteness}.
+We wish to highlight two observations that guided the development of Symphony: \begin{itemize}[leftmargin=1em] \item Rotationally invariant features centered at a single point cannot capture the orientations of geometrical motifs \citep{incompleteness}.
 To handle the degeneracies inherent when using rotationally invariant features to predict positions, G-SchNet uses unphysical auxiliary tokens (which are multiple spatial positions that are not atoms) to break symmetry. \item G-SchNet queries all of the atoms in $\gS^{n}$ at each iteration, which means distant atoms can have an undue influence when placing the next atom.
 Similarly, G- SphereNet predictions are not a smooth function of the input fragment; when the input is perturbed slightly, the choice of atoms used in the triangulation procedure can change drastically. \end{itemize}

 Recently, $E(3)$-equivariant neural networks that build higher-degree $E(3)$-equivariant features have demonstrated improved performance on a wide range of atomistic tasks \citep{nequip,e3nn,tm23}.
-Our key contribution is to show the benefit of higher-degree $E(3)$-equivariant features for the \emph{molecular generation} task allowing for a novel parametrization of 3D probability distributions using spherical harmonic projections. \citet{simm2021symmetryaware} also uses spherical harmonic projections with a single channel for molecule generation, but trained with reinforcement learning.
-Their parametrization and sampling of the distribution differs from ours; we discuss these details in \autoref{sec:position-distributions}.
+Our key contribution is to show the benefit of higher-degree $E(3)$-equivariant features for the \emph{molecular generation} task allowing for a novel parametrization of 3D probability distributions using spherical harmonic projections. \citet{simm2021symmetryaware} also uses spherical harmonic projections with a single channel for molecule generation, but trained with reinforcement learning, and sampled using rejection sampling.
+We discuss these details in \autoref{sec:position-distributions}.